 - Make The House Cat-Friendly: While they have reservations about unfamiliar things in the vicinity, cats also like to explore.
 As a result, it's strongly recommended that you keep sharp objects, chemicals, medications and so on away from the paws of your fluffy friend.
 It's essential to be thorough as cats happen to be both resourceful and persistent.

 - Block Accesses To The Outdoors: If your kitty makes it outside, not only it would be exposed to vicious predators but it could also come into contact with troublesome parasites.
 Because of that, pet owners need to be on guard while entering/leaving the house.
 Your furball only need a small opening to escape into the outdoors, don't let it catch you off-guard.
+The curiosity of the pets in this case tends to bring them more harm than good as the outside contains a variety of dangers.
+That is why it's widely advised that you do whatever it takes to keep your fluffy friend stay indoors.
+You can either set up some scratching posts, cat trees or provide your furball with a comfy bed and satisfying toys.
+Put on the cat a collar with a bell so that you always know where he/she is.

 - Isolate And Remove Known Allergens: If the immune system of your kitty reacts violently against certain foods, materials, particles, ... then it's necessary for you to get rid of them.
 In a couple of cases, scabs in cats go away for good after the owners remove everything that might provoke allergic reactions in the pets.